SumoLogic/sumologic-otel-collector/vagrant/README.md

 make install-builder build
 ```

-The `otelcol-sumo` binary is going to be placed as `/sumologic/otelcolbuilder/cmd/otelcol-sumo`.
+The `otelcol-sumo` binary is going to be placed at `/sumologic/otelcolbuilder/cmd/otelcol-sumo`.

 ## Build docker image